• Skip to main content

 How to Serve

 True Kentucky beer cheese is always served cold!
 To serve this appetizer make a platter with club crackers, celery, and carrots.
-This is how most restaurants serve beer cheese, of course pretzels and other veggies will work well.

 Expert Tips